 This package fits the Graded Response model for ordinal polytomous data via an IRT approach.
 It requires R, the R plugin, and the R package ltm.
 Installation instructions are in the readme file.

-All three of the above extension commands require at least version 17.0 of SPSS Statistics.
+All four of the above extension commands require at least version 17.0 of SPSS Statistics.
 The "Essentials and Plugins area of the "Downloads for IBM SPSS Statistics" page will help you install the programmability tools and the correct versions of Python and R for your version of SPSS Statistics.